 However, small businesses are more often than not reluctant to undertake risky endeavors as their budgets are limited and every unsuccessful attempt may cause them losses that are hard to recover from.

-So how to know whether content marketing is the right choice for your company?
+So how to know whether content marketing is the right choice for small and medium companies?

-In this article, we’ll provide a comprehensive guide in which we’ll answer all your questions, outline a practical content marketing strategy, and share pro tips to get you started.
+In this article, we’ll provide a coherent guide in which we’ll answer all your questions, outline a practical content marketing strategy, and share pro tips to get you started.

 Read on and take notes!